Tutorial: Demo Project

 This tutorial will walk you through a simple note-taking app explaining how to do basic operations with ObjectBox.
 To just integrate ObjectBox into your project, look at the Getting Started page.

 You can check out the example code from GitHub.
 This allows you to run the code and explore it in its entirety.
-It is a simple Android app for taking notes where you can add new notes by typing in some text and delete notes by clicking on an existing note.
+It is a simple app for taking notes where you can add new notes by typing in some text and delete notes by clicking on an existing note.

 git clone https://github.com/objectbox/objectbox-examples.git